solo-io/gloo/docs/content/introduction/traffic_filter.md

 ### Transformations

-Transformations can be applied to *VirtualHosts*, *Routes*, and *WeightedDestinations* parts of a Gloo Edge Virtual Service custom resource.
+Transformations can be applied to *VirtualHosts*, *Routes*, and *WeightedDestinations* parts of a Gloo Gateway Virtual Service custom resource.
 Example transformations include the following.

 * [Change the response status]({{% versioned_link_path fromRoot="/guides/traffic_management/request_processing/transformations/change_response_status/" %}}) coming from an Upstream service.
 * [Add headers to the body]({{% versioned_link_path fromRoot="/guides/traffic_management/request_processing/transformations/add_headers_to_body/" %}}) of a request.